 The Committee expects to make a determination within 60 calendar days of the close of the comment period as to whether the United States will request consultations with China.
-If, however, the Committee is unable to make a determination within 60 calendar days, it will cause to be ublished a notice in the Federal Register, including the date by which it will make a determination.
+If, however, the Committee is unable to make a determination within 60 calendar days, it will cause to be published a notice in the Federal Register, including the date by which it will make a determination.
 If the Committee makes a negative determination, it will cause this determination and the reasons therefore to be published in the Federal Register.
-If the Committee makes an affirmative determination that imports of Chinese origin cotton trousers are, due to the threat of market disruption, threatening to impede the orderly development of trade in these products, the United States will request consultations with China with a view to easing or avoiding the disruption in accordance with the Accession Agreement and the Committee's Procedures.
+If the Committee makes an affirmative determination that imports of

+Chineseorigin men's and boys' wool suits are, due to market disruption, threatening to impede the orderly development of trade in these products, the United States will request consultations with China with a view to easing or avoiding such market disruption in accordance with the Accession Agreement and the Committee's Procedures.